swl10/pyslet/README.rst

 Feedback
 ~~~~~~~~

-The code is maintained on Google Code:
+The code is now maintained on Github (version 0.5 and later):
+https://github.com/swl10/pyslet - the best way to get something changed
+is to create an issue there.

+Some historical information is available on QTI Migration tool's Google
+Code project:
 https://code.google.com/p/qtimigration/

-Issues can be raised on the project site - all feedback welcome.

 You can find out more about me and contact me directly through my Google
-profile page.
+profile page linked from my blog page.

 Pyslet is written and maintained by the main author on a spare time
 basis and is not connected to my current employer.